NolanCSE/card_lib/README.md

 # card_lib

-**card_lib** is a modular Python library for simulating and evaluating card games using a standard deck, with full support for Jokers and game-specific hand evaluators.
+**card_lib** is a modular, extensible Python library for simulating card games with a focus on training and strategy analysis.
+It includes standard deck mechanics, hand evaluators, and a Mississippi Stud simulator with both human training and bot strategy support.

 ---

 ## ✨ Features

 - 🃏 Standard 52-card deck with suit icons (♠ ♥ ♦ ♣)
-- ✅ Support for Jokers in two modes:
+- ✅ Full Joker support in two modes:
-  - `"wild"` — Jokers act as the best possible missing cards
+  - `"wild"` — Jokers act as best possible cards
-  - `"dead"` — Jokers are ignored for evaluation
+  - `"dead"` — Jokers are ignored entirely
+- ♠ Poker hand evaluator
-- 🧠 Built-in poker hand evaluator with wildcard logic
+- ♣ Mississippi Stud evaluator (5-card hand with game-specific rules)
-- ♻️ Shuffle, deal, and draw operations
-- 🔧 Clean architecture for plugging in other game-specific evaluators (e.g., Mississippi Stud)
+- 🧠 Mississippi Stud simulator with:
+  - **Interactive training mode** (user makes decisions)
+  - **Automated bot mode** (plug in strategy logic)
-- 🧪 Unit tested with extensive coverage
+- 🧪 Full test coverage for deck, poker, and stud evaluations

 ---

 ## 📦 Installation

-Clone the repo and install locally in editable mode:
+From the project root:

 ```bash
 pip install -e .